HadrienGardeur/web-speech-recommended-voices/README.md

 ## Use cases

 * Providing the best possible default voice per language
-* Displaying an ordered list of recommended voices
+* Displaying an ordered list of voices, based on quality
 * Displaying user-friendly voice names
 * Filtering recommended voices per gender and age (adult vs children)
 * Filtering out novelty and low quality voices
+* Previewing a voice with a test utterance

 ## Demo

-[A live demo](https://panac.github.io/readium-speech/demo/) is available to test which recommended voices are available in your browser.
+[A live demo](https://panac.github.io/readium-speech/demo/) based on the [Readium Speech project](https://github.com/readium/speech) is available.

+This demo implements both [best practices for voice selection](https://github.com/HadrienGardeur/read-aloud-best-practices/blob/main/voice-selection.md) along with [data from this repository](json/).

 ## List of supported languages

+The goal of this project is to support all 43 languages available on Windows and macOS.

+In its current state, this project covers 28 languages:

 * Arabic (planned)
 * [Basque](json/eu.json)